gbigwood/PicoCYOA/README.md

 Stories are defined using custom html elements placed inside the html body tag.
 Each segment has a unique `id` and story sections are chained together using the `segment-choice` elements.

+### Example Stories

-A full version of SimplestStory.html that will work in brower is included in the repo: [Simplest Story](SimplestStory.html).
+A full version of the example that will work in browser is included in the repo: [Simplest Story](SimplestStory.html).

 Also included is the example file [Full Story](Full Story.html) contains a working example including all features.

 ### Conditional rendering